-From the Skyline Traverse Ledge area, move up and right onto the east face and locate some old pins.
+From the end of P1 of Skyline Traverse, move up and right onto the east face and locate some old pins.
 Climb past an old pin and gain the small, blocky ledges.
 Move up and right to the prominent left-facing inside corner.
 Climb the corner to a point where you can step left onto the face, just below the overhang.
 Move up, place pro, pull the overhang on the right side, and move up to a small ledge (get pro here).
 Climb the face to the top (5.4 climbing on the face...pro is possible but you have to hunt for it!).

 You'll top out on Lower Broadway Ledge.
 Bee Sting Corner rap rings will be about 25 feet to your right.
 From here with a 60m rope you can rap down to the Kauffman-Cardon ledge and another set of rap rings.
 From the K-C rings, rap down to a third set of rings about 20' down and to climbers left or to a set of rings close to the tree below Dufty's Popoff.
 Either of these last two sets will get you to the base.